amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

       port: "<<AUDIT EXTERNAL DB PORT>>"
       username: "<<AUDIT EXTERNAL DB USER NAME>>"
       password: "<<AUDIT EXTERNAL DB PASSWORD>>"  # Optional: you can specify the database password secret in auditDB.secret
-    secret:                                       # Optional: the secret that hold the audit database password. will create one if not provided
+    secret:                                       # Optional: the secret that holds the audit database password; one will be created if not provided
       key:
       name:
   gateway: